Jsadek326/Twitter-Clone/README.md

-A basic Twitter clone created in Laravel.
+A basic Twitter clone created using Laravel in Laravel Homestead.

 this app allows the user to: